 Mill Falls Rises by Dane Peters looks at our program at Mill Falls in the context of the growth of public Montessori programs in the US.

-The Mill Falls Charter School Charter Application submitted to the state of NH in January 2011 and approved in March 2011 and then renewed in 2017.
+The Mill Falls Charter School Charter Application submitted to the state of NH in January 2011 and approved in March 2011.
+The charter was renewed in 2017 and again in 2022.

 For information on other NH charter schools visit the NH Department of Education’s Charter School page.